EricOakford/SCI-Decompilation-Archive/qfg1ega/readme.txt

 In rm060, a Meep's disembodied eyes may appear, and there may be priority issues when they pop up.

-When Elsa and Barnard are dispelled, the stars may appear on the top-left edge of the screen.

 In rm084, the Antwerp keeps bouncing to the lower-left part of the screen, stopped only by the mountainous terrain.
 Fortunately, it can still be scared off.

 In rm094::doit, the fallBridge script is never executed.